Palanivel Govindasamy: Background

 Palanivel was born in Penang on 1 March 1949.
 He obtained a Bachelor of Arts from University of Malaya in 1972, majoring in History.
 Initially he became a teacher at the Goon Institute in Kuala Lumpur and then at Maktab Adabi in Kuantan.
 In the same year as his graduation, he was elected Secretary of Petaling Branch of Malaysian Indian Congress (MIC), a political party which is part of the ruling coalition.
-He has been with the party since 1968.
+He was with the party from 1968 onwards.

 He moved on to become a research assistant at the Muzium Negara (National Museum).
 In 1974, he went back to Penang to join the Consumer Association of Penang.
 There he rose to the position of executive director.
 His next career move was to join Bernama as a journalist in 1977.
 There he was elevated to become the economic news editor.
 It was during this period he was invited to become a press secretary to the Minister of Works who was (and is) also the President of MIC.
 That set the stage for the crucial take-off in his political career.
-He was chosen as a candidate in the country's general elections in 1990 and had won every single election as a member of parliament ever since until his loss in the 8 March 2008 elections when a tidal wave of voter sentiment against the ruling coalition came to the fore that resulted in the loss of four states out of thirteen to the opposition and in the loss of two-thirds majority in the Parliament.
+He was chosen as a candidate in the country's general elections in 1990 and won every single election as a member of parliament ever afterwards until his loss in the 8 March 2008 elections when a tidal wave of voter sentiment against the ruling coalition came to the fore that resulted in the loss of four states out of thirteen to the opposition and in the loss of two-thirds majority in the Parliament.

-Positions in the government commenced with Palanivel being appointed as the parliamentary secretary to the Ministry of National Unity.
+Positions in the government commenced with Palanivel being appointed the parliamentary secretary to the Ministry of National Unity.
 He rose further to become the deputy minister of Rural Development of Malaysia from 1999 until 2004 when he was made the deputy minister of Welfare and Family Development.
 He continued as the deputy minister until his defeat in the March 2008 general elections.